 John Donne - Master of the Revels at Lincoln's Inn - insisted that "life is an astonishment, and it behoves us to be astonished".
 The sense of awe and of infinity which he and other Metaphysical poets of the 17th century conjured, has inspired some of the greatest English choral music of the following centuries.
-Temple Singers present a sumptuous programme of Metaphyiscal settings, including Harris' sublime Bring us O Lord, one of Parry's much-loved Songs of Farewell and Stanford's glorious carpe diem part song On Time.
+Temple Singers present a sumptuous programme of Metaphyiscal settings, including Harris' sublime Bring us O Lord and one of Parry's much-loved Songs of Farewell.
 They give the world premiere of Cheryl Frances-Hoad's new work (based on Marvell's The Garden) which has been commissioned especially for this occasion.

 Thomas Campion Never Weather-beaten Sail